Steps to importing seeds for sowing

 - the product will be subject to duties or tariffs.

 Some plants (including their seeds) are protected under the Convention on International Trade in Endangered Species (CITES) and cannot be transported between countries, or can only be imported with a permit.
 Check that your seeds are not protected.

 Comply with phytosanitary requirements

-Seed species listed under a section in the PBI will require a phytosanitary certificate.
+A phytosanitary certificate is required if specified in Part 2: Specific Requirements.
 The IHS will state the requirements you need to meet (including additional declarations) before your seeds leave the exporting country.

 To apply for a phytosanitary certificate or if you have questions, contact your export broker or the relevant National Plant Protection Organisation (NPPO, an equivalent agency to MPI) in the country of export.
 You can find contact details on the International Plants Protection Convention (IPPC) website.

 You can choose to have your consignment accompanied by a seed analysis certificate (SAC), which can result in faster clearance of your consignment at the border when it arrives in New Zealand.

 For more information about SACs, refer to section 1.5.3 of the IHS.

 A phytosanitary certificate is issued once the contact point NPPO is satisfied that the requirements of the IHS have been met, along with any additional declarations required.